jplasmeier/PyMusicSync/README.md

 Ideally, you have a bunch of files on Google Drive, and you want to sync them to a USB Device.
 The current Google Drive client for Mac does not support this- probably for good reason.
 Google Drive's provided utility is aimed at replicating files that change with your Drive.
 For example, your My Documents folder might as well be a Google Drive folder.

-However, media files never change.
+However, media files are generally read-only.
 This tool is meant to augment the official Google tool when you have a tiny laptop and a large USB device.

 This software is in alpha and may not work as expected!